How to Execute a Profitable Retail Discounting Strategy: A Definitive Guide

 c.)
 Referral discounts

-The way referral discounts typically work is you implement a system for your current customers that incentivizes them to refer new customers to you.
+This discount strategy in retail typically works by implementing a system for your current customers that incentivizes them to refer new customers to you.
 The referred customers, in turn, also get a discount on their first purchase.

 Your current and referred customers feel valued and this creates great memories of your brand.